-2011 at 6:01pm at a whooping 10lbs 12oz despite being due two weeks prior.
-From the minute this kid was conceived, it’s been a roller coaster ride in parenting.
+2011 at 6:01pm at a whopping 10lbs 12oz despite being due two weeks prior.
+From the minute this kid was conceived, it’s been a roller-coaster ride in parenting.

 Mr. & Mrs. Bear